Getting Started with Social Hiking

 Choose the accounts you want to link to your maps - you can add your own accounts or accounts of friends.
 The supported accounts are:

-- Twitter / Mentions: Put your tweets on your map.
+- Twitter: Put your tweets on your map.
 Optionally specify a hashtag to give you control over what appears.
 Supports geo-tagging.
-You can also include your mentions to create a threaded conversation.

 - Flickr: Connect your account to put your public photos on your maps.
 Also supports photo timestamps, so you can upload photos from your camera when you get home and they will still appear on your map.